Best NBN 750 plans: which providers take the lead for this speedy new 250Mbps replacement?

 If you're contemplating the switch to an NBN 750 plan, there are a few things you should consider.
 First off, your chosen NBN plan will depend on your household's internet needs and connection type.
 We've already covered the connection types you'll need above, so let's talk speeds.

 If you're already on a 250Mbps plan and connect via HFC or FTTP, your plan should, in theory, automatically upgrade to NBN 750 with the speed boost.
 However, NBN 250 plans aren't the only ones getting accelerated this year.
 NBN 100 plans will get a 5x maximum speed increase to 500Mbps, and at a wholesale level, NBN 1000 plans will have their included bandwidth increased to support a minimum speed of 750Mbps.
 (This could, in turn, help more providers finally offer ‘true’ gigabit plans that reach 1,000Mbps typical evening speeds.)
-Alongside these increases, NBN 2000 plans will also be introduced for FTTP and HFC addresses.
+Alongside these increases, NBN 2000 plans have been introduced for FTTP and HFC addresses.

+So, in essence, all NBN 100 plans and above should automatically get upgraded to faster speeds.
 You might wonder whether upgrading to an NBN 750 plan is really necessary, and to that, we say that if you're a heavy internet user, can afford it, or just want to test out these turbocharged speeds when they become available, then go for it.
 However, if you’re already on an NBN 100 plan, you may be satisfied with the 5x speed boost that’s coming to NBN 100, and find there's no need to switch plans or providers after all.
-And if you’re already on NBN 250, you might, in fact, want to consider downgrading from an NBN 250 to an NBN 100 in preparation for the September speed increase, which should still theoretically double your current speeds.
+And if you’re already on NBN 250, you might, in fact, want to consider downgrading from an NBN 250 to an NBN 100, which should still theoretically double your current speeds.

 Lucy Scotting